NaNguyenn/game-hub/README.md

     - Add the requestConfig to useData get request.
 19. Add hightlight to selected genre in genre list by passing selectedGenre from App to GenreList.
 20. Build the platform selector dropdown menu.
+21. Add filtering games by platforms (same as 18.)